 There is also a play area and sand pit in Lost Kingdom which they all loved.

 Big ‘BIG’ rides

 But the highlight for my eldest were the BIG rides.
-And I’m talking rides that even I was nervous to go on – the Flight of the Pterosaur which is a 395m suspended roller coaster, the Velociraptor which drops from 20m in the air and hurtles round tight bends at 40mph before reversing and doing it all again.
-Oh and then there was the Cobra which is Paultons Park’s wildest rollercoaster, with a mix of thrilling drops, exhilarating spirals, twists, turns and breathtaking ‘camel humps.
+And I’m talking rides that even I was nervous to go on.
+The Flight of the Pterosaur which is a 395m suspended roller coaster.
+The Velociraptor which drops from 20m in the air and hurtles round tight bends at 40mph before reversing and doing it all again.
+Oh and then there was the Cobra which is Paultons Park’s wildest rollercoaster.
+It has a mix of thrilling drops, exhilarating spirals, twists, turns and breathtaking ‘camel humps.
 And did I mention this thing is seriously HIGH?

 If you don’t think your child is the adventurous type (mind you – I didn’t until we got there), don’t worry.
 There are so many other things for them to do, whatever age they are.

 Head to Critter Creek for a ride on the smaller Cat-O-Pillar rollercoaster.
 Or take your little ones on Professor Blast’s Expedition Express – a gentle little train that is perfect for younger ones.
 They can also visit Beastie Burrow’s bug emporium to see fascinating insects, fish and lizards.
 Or there are loads of other rides adults can take them on with no height restriction.